Otter Creek, Florida: History

 Hernando de Soto crossed Otter Creek during his explorations of Florida in 1539.

+It was settled in 1856, and the community was called "Otter Creek Ford".

 In the 1930s and 1940s, Otter Creek was the second largest community in Levy County, with a population approaching 1,000.

 The loss of a lumber mill that made cypress "flitches" for citrus crates and the discontinuation of two railroads which bisected the town led to a steady population decline.

+The Town of Otter Creek was officially incorporated as a municipality in 1969.